nmondal/cowj/README.md

 A `before` filter gets hit before hitting the actual route, while an `after` filter gets hit after returning from the route, so one can modify the response if need be.

 Classic example of `before` filter is for `auth` while `after` filter can be used to modify response type  by adding response headers.

+### Cron
+In the `cron` section one can specify the "recurring" tasks for a project.
+The key becomes name of the task,
+while:

+1. `exec` : script that needs to be executed
+2. `boot` : to run while system startup
+3. `at` : cron expression to define the recurrence

 ### Data Sources